LiveIntent/live-connect/README.md

 - `resolutionCallUrl` function returns the URL to be called in order to receive the resolution to a stable identifier.

 ### Overriding the StorageHandler and CallHandler
-LiveConnect is initialized in a way so that it does not manipulate storage and ajax on the device on it's own.
+LiveConnect is initialized in a way so that it does not manipulate storage and ajax on the device on its own.

 The StorageHandler is an object with functions that adheres to the signature:
 - `function localStorageIsEnabled ()`